Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Source: France 24 English

 “Encryption is your friend, whether it’s on text messaging or if you have the capacity to use encrypted voice communication.
-Even if the adversary is able to intercept the data, if it is encrypted, it will make it impossible.”
+Even if the adversary can intercept the data, if it is encrypted, it will make it impossible.”

 – Jeff Greene, Executive Assistant Director for Cybersecurity, CISA (Source)